C-Undritz/Pattern-Spiel/README.md

 ---
 ># **DEVELOPMENT & DEPLOYMENT**
 * A repository was setup in GitHub using the Code Institute Gitpod [full template]( https://github.com/Code-Institute-Org/gitpod-full-template).
-* All development was completed using Gitpod and code was regularly pushed back to the GitHub repository.
+* Development was completed using Gitpod and code was regularly pushed back to the GitHub repository.
 ---
 # Website deployment.
 The following steps were taken in GitHub to deploy the site and can be replicated: